 Intra-group transactions, balances and unrealised gains on transactions are eliminated.
-Intragroup losses may indicate an impairment which may require recognition in the consolidated financial statements.
+Intra-group losses may indicate an impairment which may require recognition in the consolidated financial statements.
 Where necessary, adjustments are made to the Financial Statements of subsidiaries to ensure consistency of accounting policies with those of the Group.

-(c) Joint arrangements and associates
+c) Joint arrangements and associates

-Under IFRS 11 investments in joint arrangements are classified as either joint operations or joint ventures depending on the contractual rights and obligations of each investor.
-The Company has assessed the nature of its joint arrangements and determined them to be joint ventures and they are, along with the Group's associates, accounted for using the equity method.
+Under IFRS 11 investments in joint arrangements are classified Research and development expenditure as either joint operations or joint ventures depending on the contractual rights and obligations of each investor.
+The Research expenditure is recognised as an expense when it is Company has assessed the nature of its joint arrangements and incurred. determined them to be joint ventures and they are, along with Development expenditure is recognised as an expense the Group's associates, accounted for using the equity method.